dklasens/u60-pro-v2/README.md

 # Open U60 Pro

+Credit to: https://github.com/jesther-ai/open-u60-pro (which this project is based on).

 Open U60 Pro is a custom control plane for the ZTE U60 Pro.
 It replaces the stock web UI's limited controls with:

 - a Rust agent that runs on the modem and exposes a JSON API on `http://192.168.0.1:9090`